Computer reservation system: Trends

+At first, airlines' reservation systems preferred their owners' flights to others.
+By 1987, United States government regulations required SABRE and other American systems to be neutral, with airlines instead selling access to them for profit.
+European airlines' systems were still skewed toward their owners, but Flight International reported that they would inevitably become neutral as well.

 For many years, global distribution systems (GDSs) have had a dominant position in the travel industry.
 To bypass the GDSs, and avoid high GDS fees, airlines have started to sell flights directly through their websites.
 Another way to bypass the GDSs is direct connection to travel agencies, such as that of American Airlines.